Anamorphism

 Anamorphism FAQ

-What is an Anamorphism?
+What is an anamorphism in simple terms?

-What programming languages support Anamorphisms?
+What programming languages support anamorphisms?

 Related Technology Terms